wunderwuzzi23/blog/content/posts/2021/offensive-bpf-detections-initial-ideas.md

 Creating and maintaining and inventory of valid BPF programs of your environments seems a good strategy.
 This allows catching unknown ones to investigate.

-### Perform a Red Team Excercise using the BPF TTP
+### Perform a Red Team Exercise using the BPF TTP

 Assume Breach operations can help identify detection and prevention opportunities in your environments.
-Hence I'd recommend performing a red or purple team operation that emulates usage of malicious BPF programs.
+Hence, I'd recommend performing a red or purple team operation that emulates usage of malicious BPF programs.

 ![OBPF Detections](/blog/images/2021/obpf-detections.png)